Rick-McCoy/luminal/CONTRIBUTING.md

 }
 ```

-2. Export it from `lib.rs`
+2. Export it from `src/nn/mod.rs`
 3. Add tests comparing against PyTorch/dfdx

 ### Adding a New Optimizer

-See `crates/luminal_training/src/optimizer.rs` for the SGD implementation pattern.
+See `src/training/optimizer.rs` for the SGD implementation pattern.

 ### Adding a Backend Optimization